+During the fiscal year ended April 30, 2024, the Company had no holdings related to Marketable Securities.
 The Company liquidated all holdings related to Marketable Securities during the fiscal year ended April 30, 2023.

-Proceeds from the sale or redemption of available-for-sale securities and the resulting gross realized gains and losses included in the determination of net income (loss) for the years ended April 30, 2023 and 2022, respectively, were as follows (in thousands):
+Proceeds from the sale or redemption of available-for-sale securities and the resulting gross realized gains and losses included in the determination of net income (loss) for the year ended April 30, 2023, were as follows (in thousands):

+For the year

-For For the years ended April 30,
+ded April 30,

-2 023 20 )22
+2023

-Proceeds \$ 10,967 \$ 2,089
+Proceeds \$ 10,967

-Gross realized gains \$ - 5 \$ 6
+Gross realized gains \$ -

-Gross realized losses \$ (784) \$
+Gross realized losses \$ (784)